Schizophragma hydrangeoides : planting, cultivation and care

 Layering of Schizophragma

 - Prepare soil a few centimetres from base of your Schizophragma.
-Turn soil over about thirty centimetres in all directions, remove stones and weeds.
+Turn soil over about 30 centimetres in all directions, remove stones and weeds.
 Add light, free-draining potting compost and mix well with original soil.

 - Water and check regularly that substrate does not dry out.

-Combining Schizophragmas in the garden
+Pairing Schizophragmas in the garden

 In mild climates, Berberidopsis flowers at the same time in clusters of red bell-shaped flowers.